lh70/s-connect-python/README.md

 Micropython supports two scripts automatically. boot.py is run first as a setup script. main.py is run second for program logic that should be run on micropython start (which is on poweron, or the EN button)

+## possible integration
+The device to device communication can be split from the user modules.

+Change the programming model so there are only user functions with the already used io model.

+The user class model is omitted and the graph is build by using function name strings and the necessary kwargs to run it.

+Graph linking is open for suggestions.

+Now use rescala and scalaloci to build a distributed function graph.

+Now use the student's thesis to convert the individual nodes of the graph into python functions.

+Now develop a custom mapper to generate the python-framework understandable json graph structure with these functions.

+Now find a way to (dynamically?) distribute the python functions onto the microprocessors.

+Now use the python-framework intended way to run the graph.

+Now your done and scalaloci can create and distribute a scala reactive graph onto microprocessors.